Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 ### Translative `-vá,-vé`

 This case represents the change of state physically or metaphorically.
-Have a look at these examples to see what I mean, oh an by the way the endings become assimilated just like with the instrumental (i.e. `ezzé` and `azzá`).
+Have a look at these examples to see what I mean, oh and by the way the endings become assimilated just like with the instrumental (i.e. `ezzé` and `azzá`).

 * Mi tesz téged boldoggá? - (What makes you happy?)
 Remember this?
 * A herceg békává változott. - (The prince turned into a frog.)